tamarin-prover/tamarin-prover/src/003_example.md

 ![Tutorial Theory Overview](../images/tamarin-tutorial-overview.jpg "Tutorial Theory Overview")

-On the left hand side you see the theory: links to the message theory describing the intruder, the multiset rewrite rules and axioms describing your protocol, and the typed and untyped case distinctions, followed by the lemmas you want to prove.
+On the left hand side, you see the theory: links to the message theory describing the intruder, the multiset rewrite rules and axioms describing your protocol, and the typed and untyped case distinctions, followed by the lemmas you want to prove.
 We will explain each of these in the following.